Aconex/drakov/README.md

 - Glob expression is required
 - If a list of static file paths are provided, then Drakov will proxy the static files
 - Server port is optional and defaults to **3000**
+- CORS headers are sent by default, you need to use the --disableCORS switch/property

 **Examples**